 When the wheels are installed onto your recreational vehicle, the lug nuts must be tightened at 120-foot pounds of torque.
 Powder coat painted wheels may require more torque attempts due to the thickness of the paint.
-Re-torque the wheel lugs at 50 and 200 miles when new.
+Re-torque the wheel lugs every 50 miles for the first 200 miles when new.
 A decal on the wheel may require torque earlier.
-After the first trip, check the wheel lugs periodically for safety.
-The wheel lugs should then be checked after winter storage, before starting a trip, or following extensive braking.
+After the first trip, check the wheel lugs periodically for safety according to the maintenance schedule and/or as follows: after winter storage, before starting a trip, or following extensive braking.
 The size of the bolts or nuts is 13/16 inch standard and 3⁄4 inch for a chrome nut.
-Over torque will damage components especially if torque wheel lugs go over 150 pounds.
+Over torque will damage components especially if torque of wheel lugs goes over 150 pounds.
 Normally the "nut" fails first, however, the embossing on the wheel can also be flattened, and then fail to keep the wheel tight.